cszczepaniak/cszczepaniak/README.md

 - My latest curiosity is compilers, so I'm writing my own.
 Guided by [_Writing an Interpreter in Go_](https://interpreterbook.com/) and [_Writing a Compiler in Go_](https://compilerbook.com/).
 - I’m working on a fun React app (live at [oh-heck.com](https://oh-heck.com)!) to keep score for the card game [Oh Hell](https://www.pagat.com/exact/ohhell.html) (which has many other names...)
-- I spend my work week building a first-of-its-kind online platform for funeral arrangements at a company called [eFuneral](https://efuneral.com/)
+- I spend my work week building and maintaining a collaborative document platform at [Workiva](workiva.com)

 ### Connect